 The more money you have, the more complex are the decisions.
 After all, with more affluence comes more responsibility to protect, preserve, and grow your wealth.

-To learn about the much-neglected cost portion, and about what is a wealth advisor, check out this complimentary guide on improving portfolio performance.
+To learn about the much-neglected cost portion, and about what is a wealth manager, check out this complimentary guide on improving portfolio performance.

 At Pillar Wealth Management, we believe that the fee-only model provides the most unbiased advice.
 If you want to work with an exclusive, fee-only, fiduciary financial advisor that specializes in high and ultra-high net worth portfolios, then reach out to Hutch Ashoo to discuss your situation and get some useful pointers.

-As wealth advisors work with high net worth clients, they will generally have a minimum portfolio size threshold.
+As top advisors work with high net worth clients, they will generally have a minimum portfolio size threshold.
 They will only work with clients whose net worth meets that minimum level.

-So, it is probably a good idea to ask a prospective wealth advisor on what their minimum account size is before doing further research into the offerings of that wealth advisor.
+So, it is probably a good idea to ask a prospective wealth manager on what their minimum account size is before doing further research into the offerings of that manager.

 Do I Need a Wealth Manager or a Financial Advisor?

 Once you read more about wealth management and financial advisory, you will notice two words being used very often.
 One is wealth management and the other is financial advisor.

 They may sound quite similar but they are actually not.
 So, you might ask yourself one question – do I need a wealth manager or a financial advisor?
 You are not alone in asking this question.